DanielMichalski/kotlin-spring-boot-2-angular-10-webshop/README.md

-Spring Boot 2 and Angular 10 Boilerplate
+Spring Boot 2 and Angular 10 WebShop
 ---------------------------------------------

 This project aims to present how to create a Spring Boot 2 + Angular 10 Web application.